 Thank you!
 Your generous support helps us maintain and staff our research library, our exhibition galleries, preserve our historic properties & collections, and continue our quality public programming.

-As we are a 501(c)(3) nonprofit organization, your donations to the Columbia County Historical Society are fully tax deductible.
+We are a 501(c)(3) nonprofit organization, and your donations to the Columbia County Historical Society are fully tax-deductible.

 There are no goods and services associated with a charitable gift to our annual appeal.
 CCHS will not share or sell a donor's personal information with any other party, nor send donor mailings on behalf of other organizations.